Ten hints on how to release trout quickly and safely

-I am the first to admit that I make mistakes.
-I have mishandled trout, kept them out of the water too long or use a little too much force to remove a stubborn hook.
+Now, I’ll be the first to admit that I’ve made my fair share of mistakes.
+I have kept a trout out of the water too long or used a little too much force to remove a stubborn hook.
+But I’ve learned from those errors and I’m constantly striving to improve my methods.

 Avoid touching or damaging the Gills.